Is it the high time that we accepted GM Foods (Genetically Modified)?

 Pests form a big challenge in the production of adequate food production today.
-Pest have the ability to lower food production by a very high margin.
+Pests have the ability to lower food production by a very high margin.

-When we talk about absolute organic foods, we are discussing about foods, fruits and vegetables, which are not subjected to any pest control in all the stages of their lifestyle.
+When we talk about absolute organic foods, we are actually discussing foods, fruits and vegetables, which are not subject to any pest control in all the stages of their lifestyle.
 They grow to maturity naturally.

 There are also several challenges in the adequate production of organic foods.
-These challenges encompass several factors which organic foods are not tolerant to.
+These challenges encompass several factors which organic foods are not tolerant of.
 They include:

 Unless such people are ready to starve to death, they could accept GM foods which are drought resistance and could be optimally produced in arid areas.

 Other agricultural challenges faced by organic foods and not inherent in GM foods include cold resistance and herbicides resistance.
-The good mews is that GM foods are free from these challenges and there general acceptance could see a situation whereby adequate food can be produced to match the growing human population.
+The good news is that GM foods are free from these challenges and their general acceptance could see a situation whereby adequate food can be produced to match the growing human population.